 - Verifying that the workforce is of appropriate and legal age.

 - Determining whether the company is in compliance with the governing country or province laws regarding paying for overtime, as well as setting aside and disbursing legally required employee welfare funds for areas such as housing and education.

 - Addressing overarching questions to determine whether the company adheres to all governing country or province laws and whether there are outstanding litigation or enforcement actions underway or expected.

 - Documenting the company’s adherence to employee safety and right to work policies, ensuring they meet governing country or province laws.

-Information about employee safety, discrimination, training, human rights training and diversity is reported annually in the “People” section of our 2017 Corporate Responsibility Report.
+Information about employee safety, discrimination, training, human rights training and diversity is reported annually in our corporate responsibility report.